Zain-Basit/DiscordBot/README.md

 # DiscordBot
-A repo for a discord bot I'm working on
+A repo for a discord bot I'm working on Legends of Runeterra, an online card game created by Riot Games.

 ## How it works